-Drug information provided by: Micromedex
+Drug information provided by: IBM Micromedex

 It is very important that your doctor check the progress of you or your child at regular visits.
-This will allow your doctor to see if the medicine is working properly and to decide if you or your child should continue to take it.
+This will allow your doctor to see if the medicine is working properly and to decide if you or your child should continue to use it.

 This medicine will add to the effects of alcohol and other CNS depressants (medicines that slow down the nervous system, possibly causing drowsiness).
-Some examples of CNS depressants are antihistamines or medicine for hay fever, other allergies, or colds; sedatives, tranquilizers, or sleeping medicine; prescription pain medicine or narcotics; medicine for seizures or barbiturates; muscle relaxants; or anesthetics, including some dental anesthetics.
+Some examples of CNS depressants are antihistamines or medicine for hay fever, other allergies, or colds, sedatives, tranquilizers, or sleeping medicine, prescription pain medicine or narcotics, medicine for seizures or barbiturates, muscle relaxants, or anesthetics, including some dental anesthetics.
 Check with your doctor before taking any of the above while you or your child are using this medicine.

 This medicine may cause your eyes to become more sensitive to light than they are normally.
 Wearing sunglasses and avoiding too much exposure to bright light may help lessen the discomfort.